espm-157/website/overview/syllabus.md

 **ESPM-157: Data Science in Global Change Ecology**

-Fall 2024 - the existing ESPM-157 moves to Wheeler 212, more than doubles in size, and switches into Python!
-Much has changed, much will change, and this course is changing with it.
+ESPM 157 is now in Python.
+Our course continues to evolve with the fast pace of data science.
+The use and critique of Large Language Models (LLMs) will feature promiently.
 Welcome aboard.

 ## Textbook